odavid/my-bloody-jenkins/README.md

 * __JENKINS_ENV_ADMIN_ADDRESS__ - Define the Jenkins admin email address

 ## Configuration Reference
-The '/etc/jenkins-config.yml' file is divided into main configuration sections.
+The configuration is divided into main configuration sections.
 Each section is responsible for a specific aspect of jenkins configuration.

 ### Environment Variables Section
 Responsible for adding global environment variables to jenkins config.